-Independent Study Abroad programs allow students the opportunity to design their own study abroad experience.
-Students work closely with a faculty member to design their own program of study that can occur anywhere in the world.
+Independent Study Abroad programs allow students, working closely with a faculty member, the opportunity to design their own program of study that can occur anywhere in the world.
 Examples of an ISA include internships, service learning, language study, or research on a subject of interest to the student.
 An ISA must take place during the winter and/or spring term.
-Detailed proposals for ISAs must be submitted no later than a deadline during the year before ISA study would take place.
-Students are notified of such deadlines by email.
-The Liaison Committee on Study Abroad approves ISA proposals that demonstrate the student's readiness and preparation to undertake the proposed course of study and that provide details of a feasible plan of study that is well-integrated with the student's academic work at Union.

-Students will typically take 1-2 courses at a host institution and complete the above-mentioned internship, independent study, project, or research in order to obtain the three credit equivalent of a full trimester at Union College.
-The Liaison Committee on Study Abroad must give prior approval of the academic credit to be granted for the research or independent study.
+Detailed proposals for ISAs must be submitted no later than the fifth week of winter term the year before ISA study would take place.
+Students should refer to the International Programs website for deadlines.
+The Liaison Committee on Study Abroad approves ISA proposals.
+The student must demonstrate readiness and preparation to undertake the proposed course of study and provide details of a feasible plan of study that is well-integrated with the student's academic work at Union.
+An interview is required.
+Students will typically take 1-2 courses at a host institution and complete the above-mentioned internship, independent study, project, or research in order to obtain the three course equivalent of a full trimester at Union College.
+The Dean of Studies must give prior approval for the academic credit to be granted for the research or independent study.
 Other course work for credit will be approved by the Dean of Studies in consultation with the ISA Director.